thomasvargas/new_site/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a Senior Researcher at Rethink Priorities where I do work in global health and development.
+I'm a Senior Researcher at Rethink Priorities where I support the Global Health and Development team.
 My published work explores the politics of education and issues in political economy.

 I was born and raised in San José, Costa Rica before moving to the US for my university studies.
 I settled in Canada in 2020.
 A political scientist by training, my work appears in *Comparative Politics*, *World Development*, and other journals.
 Prior to grad school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.
 I'm also an #rstats fan/evangelist.